 performed, the auditor should record the identifying characteristics of the

-• Recording the identifying characteristics serves a number of purposes.
+specific items or matters being tested. - Recording the identifying characteristics serves a number of purposes.
 For

 example, it enables the audit team to be accountable for its work and facilitates